goalsgame/ueimporter/README.md

 ## Installation <a name="install" />

-Install a snapshot of `ueimporter` using `pip`, from the Git repo root
+Install a snapshot of UEIMPORTER using `pip`, from the Git repo root
 ```sh
 $ pip install --user .
 ```
 This enables you to invoke `ueimporter` from any directory (such as the target Plastic repo root)

-Each time you want to upgrade `ueimporter` you simply pull down the latest code and run the command again.
+Each time you want to upgrade UEIMPORTER you simply pull down the latest code and run the command again.

 ### Uninstall <a name="install-uninstall" />